Introduction

 Key pointers

-- Remittance is the money sent across borders from one party to another.
-Most often, it is sent by migrant workers supporting their families back home.
-These payments can reduce poverty and strengthen economies worldwide.
+- Remittance is money sent across borders from one party to another.
+Most often sent by migrant workers supporting their families back home, but increasingly includes business service payments, SaaS revenue, and export income.
+These payments reduce poverty and strengthen economies worldwide.

-- The process of cross-border remittance transfer includes initiation, exchange, transfer, and then settlement to recipients.
-The payment is usually processed through banks, wire transfers, money transfer apps, or cryptocurrency transfers.
+- The cross-border remittance process includes initiation, currency exchange, transfer, and settlement to recipients — through banks, wire transfers, money transfer apps, or digital platforms.

 What are remittance payments and why do they matter?